Partizán Bardejov

-Partizán Bardejov is a Slovak football team, based in the town of Bardejov.
+Partizán Bardejov is a Slovak professional football team, based in the town of Bardejov.
 The club was founded in 1922.
-The club currently plays in the 2. liga, the second tier of the Slovak football league system, hosting games at the 3,040-capacity Mestský štadión Bardejov.
+The club currently plays in the 4. liga, the fourth tier of the Slovak league system, hosting games at the 3,040-capacity Mestský štadión Bardejov.

 History

-The first club in Bardejov was founded on 12 February 1922 as BSC Bardejov.
-His first president was Július Grofčík.
+The first club in Bardejov was founded on 12 February 1922 as BSC Bardejov. its first president was Július Grofčík.
 On 18 June 1922, BSC Bardejov played its first game at their own stadium against ETVE Prešov.
 BSC Bardejov lost 1 – 4.
 Mikuláš Chavko was the first player from Bardejov, who started in the highest football level in Czechoslovakia.
 He played for I.ČsŠK Bratislava.
 Ján Chavko played for Italian side Palermo since 1947.
 A World cup 1962 participant Jozef Bomba played in 1964, for choice of Europe.